SCOPRION07/Interactive-Pathfinding-Simulation-with-Astar/README.md

 # Interactive-Pathfinding-Simulation-with-A*
-An interactive Java Swing-based simulation that visually demonstrates the Bidirectional A* pathfinding algorithm.
+An interactive Java Swing-based simulation that visually demonstrates the A* pathfinding algorithm.
 Users can set start/end points, draw obstacles, and watch the algorithm find the shortest path in real time across a grid.
 This project is designed for students, developers, and anyone interested in understanding advanced pathfinding and heuristic search methods.

 📌**Features**

 **Interactive Grid:** 50×50 grid where users can set start/end points and place obstacles using the mouse.

-**Real-Time Visualization**: Watch the Bidirectional A* algorithm expand from both start and end points simultaneously.
+**Real-Time Visualization**: Watch the A* algorithm expand from both start and end points simultaneously.

 **Color-Coded States:**